suer/prom-silence/README.md

-# prom-silence
+# amp-silence

-This is a simple CLI to add/delete silences in Prometheus Alertmanager.
+This is a simple CLI to add/delete silences in AMP(Amazon Managed Service for Prometheus) Alertmanager.

 ## Usage